anderson-aristotle/react/README.md

 for each title.
 To pass the title into the `Movie` component, we'll need to use something called "props".
 We'll learn more about them in the next lesson.

-> Remember, the return statement in `render` can only return one DOM element!
+> Remember, the return statement in `render` can traditionally only return one DOM element!

 ## [License](LICENSE)